 Can I tell you a secret?
 There is no way I’m doing that.
 Sorry friends, I don’t often have the band-width for that anymore.

 If you want to peel, cut, and cube the vegetables yourself and you have the time… super!
 But don’t let anyone shame you into thinking you aren’t “cooking” if you buy pre-chopped vegetables.

 Two small bags of cauliflower are just the perfect size for this easy sheet pan meal.
 You might have to cut some of the larger pieces down a little further.

 You can often find already peeled and cubed butternut squash in your grocer’s produce department.
-For reference, a cubed butternut squash is four to five cups.
+For reference, one cubed butternut squash is four to five cups.
 You might need a couple of containers.